Your Integrative Health Brand and Platform: Invest or Fail

 Measure Twice, Cut Once

-The all-too-common mistake made by integrative health entrepreneurs is in choosing the cookie-cutter approach to platform development.
-I see it all the time and, because one size does not fit all, the entrepreneur ends up with a combination of: a hodge-podge of interconnected elements that are ‘off-brand’ (not achieving a consistent aesthetic or tone); a project worked on by several vendors in silos, over an extended period of time; poor or uneven execution.
-This ‘mix’ is primed to miss important pieces.
+The all-too-common mistake made by integrative health and functional medicine entrepreneurs is in choosing the cookie-cutter approach to brand platform development.
+I see it all the time and, because one size does not fit all, the entrepreneur ends up with a combination of: a hodge-podge of interconnected elements that are ‘off-brand’ (not achieving a consistent aesthetic or tone); a project worked on by several agencies or freelancers, over an extended period of time; poor or uneven execution.

 Like your (ideally) well-differentiated brand itself, there is no one-size-fits-all approach to developing an effective platform.
 Are there best practices?
 Absolutely.
 But, in order to achieve meaningful traction and get impact, your core platform elements must be customized to your unique brand voice and mission.